NtnKha/mcpackToFolder/README.md

 ## Usage

-**need to install python environment
+*Need to install python environment

 To run:
 ```